 I’ve posted this tip in the Chili Pepper FAQ section as well because I get many many emails from folks who have burned their skin when cutting chili peppers.
 Or they’ve cut chili peppers and rubbed their eye, resulting in a stinging burn.
 The best way to avoid getting the chili pepper oils on your skin is to wear rubber or latex gloves when handling the peppers.
 Personally, the oils do not bother my skin at all, but I have felt the burn in the eye on occasion, and it isn’t pleasant.

 If you love the flavor of chili peppers but not quite the heat, you can easily remove the innards, or placenta, to reduce the heat.
 Most of the chili pepper heat resides in the whitish interior, not the seeds, though when you remove the innards, you remove the seeds.
 Removing them and only eating the fleshy part of the pepper will still add a bit of kick, plenty of flavor, but will avoid that heat that you can’t handle.

 Roast Your Peppers for a Different Flavor

 Fresh chili peppers are wonderful, but roasted peppers are something entirely different, and extremely delicious.
-Roasted peppers are a sweeter and not quite as biting as the fresher versions.
+Roasted red peppers are a sweeter and not quite as biting as the fresher versions.
 Give them a roast and see how they change your dish.